-- (1) The procurement officer shall prepare and submit a report of the procurement violation to the head of the purchasing agency; - (2) The head of the purchasing agency or a designated reviewing officer shall review the report to determine whether corrective action is necessary to remedy the situation or prevent any reoccurrence, and shall submit the report of findings and corrective action to the chief procurement officer, in accordance with sections 3-141-603 and 3-141-604; - (3) If payment to a provider is also required, the head of the purchasing agency shall include in the report of findings and corrective action, a request for approval from the chief financial officer for afterthe-fact payment; - (4) The chief procurement officer shall determine whether appropriate corrective action has been taken; and - (5) Forward the request to the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after-the-fact payment approval, if an analysis of the chief financial officer for after the chief financial officer financial officer for after the chief financial officer for after the chief financial offi
+- (1) The procurement officer shall prepare and submit a report of the procurement violation to the head of the purchasing agency; - (2) The head of the purchasing agency or a designated reviewing officer shall review the report to determine whether corrective action is necessary to remedy the situation or prevent any reoccurrence, and shall submit the report of findings and corrective action to the chief procurement officer, in accordance with sections 3-141-603 and 3-141-604; - (3) If payment to a provider is also required, the head of the purchasing agency shall include in the report of findings and corrective action, a request for approval from the chief financial officer for afterthe-fact payment; - (4) The chief procurement officer shall determine whether appropriate corrective action has been taken; and - (5) Forward the request to the chief financial officer for after-the-fact payment approval, if one has been requested.
+[Eff and comp 1/23/06; comp] (Auth: HRS §103F-106) (Imp: HRS §\$103F-401 to 103F-406)

-§3-141-603 Content of report of findings and corrective action. (a) The report of findings and corrective action shall include at a minimum:

-- (1) The circumstances leading up to the unauthorized procurement and an explanation why the established procedures were not followed; - (2) Whether there were any indications of intent to deliberately evade established purchasing procedures; - (3) Any lack of procurement information and training; - (4) Whether this is a first occurrence; and - (5) Whether appropriate written assurance and safeguards have been established to preclude a subsequent unauthorized procurement. - (b) The administrator may prescribe the report format to be used by purchasing agencies.
-[Eff and comp JAN $2\,3\,2006$] (Auth: HRS §103F-106) (Imp: HRS §§103F-401 to 103F-406)

-§3-141-604 Types of corrective action.
-Corrective actions may include, but are not limited to:
+- §3-141-603 Content of report of findings and corrective action. (a) The report of findings and corrective action shall include at a minimum: - (1) The [eircumstances] events leading up to the unauthorized procurement: [and an explanation why the established procedures were not followed; - (2) Whether there were any indications of intent to deliberately evade established purchasing procedures; - (3) Any lack of procurement information and training; - (4) Whether this is a first occurrence; and - (5) Whether appropriate written assurance and safeguards have been established to preclude a subsequent unauthorized procurement. - (2) The corrective action taken; - (3) The procedure(s) being implemented to prevent the violation from recurring; and name(s) of purchasing agency personnel who conducted or participated in the procurement. - (b) The administrator may prescribe the report format to be used by purchasing agencies.
+[Eff and comp 1/23/06; am and comp] (Auth: HRS §103F-106) (Imp: HRS §\$103F-401 to 103F-406) - §3-141-604 Types of corrective action.
+Corrective actions may include, but are not limited to: - (1) Training; - (2) Changes in planning and procedures; - (3) Modifying internal purchasing timetables; and